TL;DR — Respond.io rebuilds its mobile app for high-volume B2C customer conversations

 Responsiveness | Lag under heavy use | Smooth UI under load | Agents switch between chats faster, maintain quick response speed, and avoid missed or delayed replies that impact revenue. |

-Previously, the mobile app relied on the legacy React Native JS–Native Bridge, where all communication between JavaScript and native code was routed through a single, serialised pathway.
+Previously, the mobile app, like most standard chat apps, relied on the legacy React Native JS–Native Bridge in which all communication between JavaScript and native code was routed through a single, serialised pathway.
 Under high conversation volumes or multi-agent usage, this created queue congestion that slowed rendering, delayed navigation, and caused inconsistent performance, especially when agents switched screens or handled media-heavy chats.
 This was not a traffic issue alone, but an architectural constraint that prevented parallel work under sustained load.

-The rebuilt architecture enables direct execution through the JavaScript Interface (JSI), allowing JavaScript to communicate with native modules without serialisation overhead.
-Combined with the Fabric renderer for more predictable UI updates and TurboModules for on-demand native module loading, the app can process more operations in parallel rather than forcing them through a single execution path
+We rebuilt our mobile architecture to enable direct execution through the JavaScript Interface (JSI), allowing JavaScript to communicate with native modules without serialisation overhead.
+Combined with the Fabric renderer for more predictable UI updates and TurboModules for on-demand native module loading, the app can process more operations in parallel rather than forcing them through a single execution path.

 A simple way to understand the difference